nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun May 28 2023)
+### Joke of the day (Mon May 29 2023)
 <!-- joke -->
->Chuck Norris keeps his friends close and his enemies closer.
-Close enough to drop them with one round house kick to the face.
+>When J. Robert Oppenheimer said 'I am become death, the destroyer Of worlds', He was not referring to the atomic bomb.
+He was referring to the Chuck Norris halloween costume he was wearing.
 <!-- /joke -->

-*Last update: Sun, 28 May 2023 00:45:16 GMT*
+*Last update: Mon, 29 May 2023 00:42:52 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)